IsacKun220/com1001/code/README.md

 in your web browser for use with your Codio files.
 The URL you need to access it depends on your Codio box name.
 Your Codio box name is the subdomain of your Codio Box domain, which Codio tells you in the preamble of every Terminal session that you start.
-For example, my Terminal session tells me that my Codio box domain is ``north-mister.codio.io``:
+For example, my Terminal session prints out the following:

 ```
  *